jrief/django-sendmail/README.md

         You can specify variables to be filled with the context.
         Syntax is `#var#`.
         Example: This is a simple mail created by #generator#
-    - If you have more than 1 language configured you will be requested to fill values for all languages in `LANGUAGES`.
+    - If you have more than 1 language configured you will be able to fill values for all languages in `LANGUAGES`:

+        - Create element in inline with desired language
+        - Click `Save and Continue Editing`
+        - Fill in placeholders

     - Save your instance.
 - To send an email with the created template: